datalaguna/austin-test/README.md

 > Date: April 8th 2024

 # What is this project?
-This is my submission for Experian, the original problem statement can be found at the file *ProblemStatement.md*, have fun cheking my code!
+This is my submission for Experian, the original problem statement can be found at the file *ProblemStatement.md*, so enjoy!

 Overall the project structure follows the SDLC, where the developer begins writting the initial code at the *app folder* , later creating the building steps before deploying to a certain environment, therefore the *build folder*, in the end the *deploy folder* WILL contain the desired code that contains the boto3/terraform/cloudformation file that creates the required cloud resources.